-Other than the debate on the necessity to use a backpack to be a backpacker, the Denim Debate is probably the second topic on which backpackers across the world can argue forever…
+Other than the debate on the necessity to use a backpack to be a backpacker, the Jeans Debate is probably the second topic on which backpackers across the world can argue forever…

 For plus-size travelers, every matter related to articles of clothing can take proportions (no pun intended!), as the very clothes we pack and wear are bigger.
 (In fact, this is one of the first thoughts I had when I started looking into backpack travels.)

 After James Dean popularized them in the movie Rebel Without a Cause, wearing jeans became a symbol of youth rebellion during the 1950’s.

 Because of this, they were sometimes banned in theaters, restaurants and schools.

 Comfort & versatile